AxonIQ/reference-guide/release-notes/rn-axon-framework/rn-af-major-releases.md

   This feature is further described [here](../../axon-server/administration/tagging.md).

-* Axon Server already supported several contexts, but Axon Framework application could no specify to which context message should be dispatched.
+* Axon Server already supported several contexts, but Axon Framework application could not specify to which context message should be dispatched.

   The Axon Server Connector has been expanded with a `TargetContextResolver` to allow just this.